 The key issues associated with development at Sutton on Trent are the impact on existing open spaces within the village envelope and potential impacts on the character of the Conservation Area.
-More central sites generally had better access to facilities and amenities both within the village and further afield via public transport.
+The allocated mixed use site will have good access to facilities and amenities, enhanced by the inclusion of a potential future local centre.